steadybit/docs-public/install-and-configure/install-on-prem-platform/k8s.md

 If you just want to try out Steadybit, we recommend you [sign up for our SaaS platform](https://signup.steadybit.com).
 {% endhint %}

-When using Kubernetes there are two approaches to setup the platform: Using helm or the manifest directly via \`kubectl.
+When using Kubernetes there are two approaches to setup the platform: Using helm or the manifest directly via `kubectl`.
 We recommend to use the Helm chart.

 * [Installation using Helm chart](k8s.md#installation-using-helm-chart)
 * [Local test setup via Minikube and NGINX ingress](k8s.md#local-test-setup-via-minikube-and-nginx-ingress)